 - a.
-Original project dates: January 1, 2023 December 5, 2023 - b.
-Original dates covered in the dataset: July 20, 2018 January 1, 2024 - c.
-Data collection methods: The team building this dataset consisted of three team members: two legal researchers ("Researchers") and one supervisor ("Supervisor") overseeing the quality control process. - d.
+Original project dates: January 1, 2022 December 1, 2022 - b.
+Data collection methods: The team building this dataset consisted of three team members: two legal researchers ("Researchers") and one supervisor ("Supervisor") overseeing the quality control process. - c.
 Databases used: Searches conducted using Westlaw Next and HeinOnline; the laws were then collected from state-specific legislature websites.
-County and city laws were collected from official government websites, municode.com and amlegal.com. - e.
+County and city laws were collected from official government websites, municode.com and amlegal.com. - d.
 Search terms: legal support for renters; right to counsel for renters; right to counsel; indigent tenants; legal representation for renters; legal representation for tenants; covered individual; covered proceedings - i.
 Key word searches were supplemented by examination of the table of contents of each relevant section of the law identified. - ii.
 Once all the relevant laws were identified in each jurisdiction, a master sheet was created for each jurisdiction that summarized the relevant laws within the scope at each jurisdictional level.
 This summary included the statutory history for each law and the effective date for that version of the law. - iii.
-Research findings were compared to secondary sources, like the National Coalition for a Civil Right to Counsel, to ensure that all legal support for renters policies were captured. - f.
+Research findings were compared to secondary sources, like the National Coalition for a Civil Right to Counsel, to ensure that all legal support for renters policies were captured. - e.
 Information about initial returns and additional inclusion or exclusion criteria: